mason-leap-lab/mason-leap-lab.github.io/_pages/home.md

 We are a research team of [Computer Science](https://cs.gmu.edu) at [George Mason University](https://gmu.edu).
-Our aim is to explore and build better systems software to sustain the requirements of next-generation applications.
+Our aim is to explore and build better systems software to sustain the requirements of next-generation data-intensive applications.

 We are interested in addressing challenges existing in real-world distributed and storage systems.
 Our research is driven